kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_04_magic_button.md

 Suddenly, lights flicker on!
 Music fills the air!
 The whole house comes alive!

-*"Why didn't anyone tell us about this?"* the guests wonder.
+"Why didn't anyone tell us about this?" the guests wonder.

----

-### The Secret That Changes Everything
+## The Secret That Changes Everything

 There is a button on your body.